Frequently Asked Questions

 - Do English Heritage offer work experience or internship opportunities?

-English Heritage does not offer work experience or internships but we do offer a small number of work placement opportunities for those over 18 years of age.
+English Heritage does not currently offer work experience or internships but we do offer a small number of work placement opportunities for those over 18 years of age.
 We also have many volunteer roles that can provide a great way to gain experience.
 Recruitment for all of these opportunities is done via our website where you will be required to apply for advertised roles using our registration form.
 All of these opportunities can be found by searching for them on the main volunteer page.

 You can contact the volunteering team by email or by phone on 0370 333 1181.
 We will get back to you as soon as possible.
 Due to the high volume of enquiries this may take up to 10 working days.
 Unfortunately we cannot respond to speculative enquiries.
 Current roles are listed on the main volunteering page.